Here’s a look at the Tour de France.

 July 1-24, 2022 - The 109th Tour de France takes place.
 Danish cyclist Jonas Vingegaard wins his first Tour de France title.

 June 26-July 18, 2021 - The 108th Tour de France takes place.
 Tadej Pogacar wins his second consecutive Tour de France title.

-Facts: The Tour de France is a prestigious bike race that takes place in France [and sometimes the surrounding countries].
+The Tour de France is a prestigious multistage bike race that takes place annually in France and sometimes the surrounding countries.

-France has had more winners than any other country.
-(36)
+France has won more times than any other country (36).

 The winner of the race is the person with the overall shortest accumulated time.

 Ten, six and four second bonuses are awarded to the top three riders at the end of road stages, excluding the individual and team time trials.

 YELLOW – “maillot jaune” – Overall leader of the race.
 The yellow jersey was introduced into the race in 1919, most likely because the race’s sponsor was a French newspaper (formerly L’Auto, now L’Equipe) that printed on distinctive yellow paper.